dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Windows Virtual Desktop.md

     - The designed solution for Contoso Healthcare includes Microsoft 365 E5 with Enterprise Mobility + Security (EMS) E5.
 This provides a full suite of data and information protection to classify sensitive data and audit activity.
 Cloud App Security can also be used to block access to unauthorized file sharing services to avoid users from copying files to unprotected locations.
 Data protection controls can be monitored through Microsoft 365 security adviser, and Azure Security Center.

 4. Contoso must be able to log and audit all activity on the desktop image.
 How will this be handled within the cloud and on-premises environments?
     - Azure Monitor and Azure Log Analytics will be activated within the Azure environment.
-Azure Monitor agents will be deployed to the on-premises virtual machines to monitor activity across the entire infrastructure.
+Azure Monitor agents will be deployed to the session hosts in Azure and the on-premises devices (laptops, phones) to monitor activity across the entire infrastructure.

 5. Connections between the cloud and existing data centers must be secure and reliable to support their requirements.
 How will this be addressed and monitored?
-    - The initial design will utilize a secure and encrypted site-to-site VPN connection from Azure to the Detroit data center.
-An option has also been provided to utilize an Azure ExpressRoute connection to provide private dedicated connectivity from Azure to the Detroit data center.
+    - The initial design will utilize a secure and encrypted site-to-site VPN connections from Azure to the California and Northern Virginia data centers.
+An option has also been provided to utilize an Azure ExpressRoute connection to provide private dedicated connectivity from Azure to the California and Northern Virginia data centers.
 Network Watcher will be used to monitor network traffic and throughput over the connections.
 Azure Security Center and Advanced Threat Protection will be in place to monitor and alert on potential vulnerabilities and threats.

 ## Customer quote (to be read back to the attendees at the end)

-"Azure has designed a secure and manageable infrastructure that can grow with Contoso Healthcare.
+"Microsoft has designed a secure and manageable infrastructure that can grow with Contoso Healthcare.
 This depth and breadth will allow us to meet both our business needs and regulatory requirements for our applications.
 Not to mention ensuring that our healthcare practitioners will have access to the patient data that they need when they need it."

 - Ken Greenwald, CTO of Contoso Healthcare